🏠 About Now Archive Tags RSS

 Pandoc and LaTex for export and import from Org mode

 I use pandoc with Emacs and also ox-pandoc to be able to export from Org mode to .docx format.
 Upper Secondary schools in Norway use MS365, so it is useful to be able to write .docx documents occasionally.
-I use LaTex a lot for export of PDFs from org files I have used with org-present in class.
-Both pandoc and LaTex can be installed with Chocolatey, but notice that I had to use miktex to get LaTex via Chocolatey.
+I use LaTex a lot for export of PDFs from org files I have used with inter-present-mode in class.
+Both pandoc and LaTex can be installed with Chocolatey, but when using LaTex to export PDFs on Windows 11, I always got an error that wrapfig.sty was not installed.
+It probably doesn't come with the LaTex package from Chocolatey.
+The solution is to use MikTex instead.
+Install the package miktex.install with chocolatey.
+MikTex needs Perl to function, so you also need to install Strawberry Perl from its website to get the export functionality to work.
+As with any external programs, you also need to set the exec paths (see further down this blog post) to get the actual functionality, unlike on GNU/Linux where it just works.

-Sometimes I need to use PowerShell to configure WSL2 or Hyper-V or something else that needs to use PowerShell.
-Since I like to have as few windows open as possible since Windows ironically is terrible at handling windows, it makes more sense to use PowerShell in shell mode and stay within Emacs instead of launching a new PowerShell window.
+Since I like to have as few windows open as possible since Windows ironically is terrible at handling windows (at least compared to the tiling window manager Sway which I use on GNU/Linux), it makes more sense to use PowerShell in shell mode and stay within Emacs instead of launching a new PowerShell window.
 (Some people think window snapping solves the inefficiencies of a floating window manager or desktop environment, but it doesn't since you have to do it manually with a keyboard shortcut or even more inefficiently by mousing around and dragging the windows to the edges.
-A tiling WM does it automatically which saves time and interruptions.)
+A tiling WM tiles automatically without any need to mouse around or press keyboard combos, which saves time and interruptions.)

 By default, you get cmd.exe in Shell mode on Windows.
 I had some trouble finding good documentation of how to set it up with PowerShell.
 Some people suggest just setting PowerShell to explicit-shell-file-name, but that only partially worked since it gave me an error that PowerShell was invoked with a wrong argument.
 A lot of people pointed to someone on the Microsoft blogs that set up PowerShell in Shell mode, but in a way that removed the prompt.
 He had made an Elisp workaround to get the prompt back, but it seemed like there should be an easier way.
 The trouble is that comint mode, the mode shell mode is built on, sends -i by default to the shells it interacts with as an argument.
 I tried a couple of things and it turns out the solution is really simple.